jotaen/klog/docs/Guide.md

 ```

 Open-ended time ranges are denoted by replacing the end time
-with a question mark.
+with a question mark, otherwise they work the same as normal entries.
-There can only be one open-ended range per record and it doesn’t
+Note that there can only be one open-ended range per record,
-count towards the grand total.
+and it doesn’t count towards the grand total as long as it’s open.

 ### Should-total
 There are use-cases where you have a certain overall time goal
 that you want to achieve.
+This so-called should-total property can appear after the record’s date,
+surrounded by parentheses.
+It is a duration value followed by an exclamation mark.
 For example, let’s say you are supposed to work 7½ hours per day:

 ```klog